 Forum Innovation and Value

-"Forum has been working with several new top level domains to help them bring innovative new dispute resolution options to the new gTLD system," said Kristine Dorrain, Forum's Director of Arbitration."These new gTLD registries are showing an awareness of infringement and the types of disputes that can arise in the domain name industry and are working to provide mechanisms for identifying, preventing, and solving problems."
+"Forum has been working with several new top level domains to help them bring innovative new dispute resolution options to the new gTLD system," said Kristine Dorrain, Forum's Director of Arbitration.
+"These new gTLD registries are showing an awareness of infringement and the types of disputes that can arise in the domain name industry and are working to provide mechanisms for identifying, preventing, and solving problems."
 Information on these new policies can be found on the Forum website, which has just been recently updated and redesigned.

 Forum distinguishes itself from its competition in several key areas: technology, speed, and price.
 With innovative and easy-to-use technology in its online filing and response systems and case management portal, users are able to quickly file documents and manage all of their cases.
-Forum is able to process cases quickly and accurately and the average time from commencement to decision for UDRP cases is 36 days, with many cases concluding in under 30 days.
+Forum is able to process cases quickly and accurately and the average time from commencement to decision for UDRP cases is 36 days, with many cases concluding in less than 30 days.
 URS cases typically conclude in 12-18 days, but several 2013 cases concluded on the same day they were filed, resulting in immediate suspensions for the affected domain names.
 Filing fees are competitive, with UDRP complaints starting at $1,300 and URS complaints starting at $375.

 In 2015, Forum has streamlined—dropping the "National Arbitration" portion of its name—and adopted an updated logo reflecting its technology, value, and experience.
 The new logo emphasizes all aspects of Forum's dispute resolution services, including mediation and national and international arbitration.
 The redesigned website features easier navigation, better URLs, and an all–new Code of Procedure for general business-to-business arbitration and mediation.
 The website also offers interactive technology including a fee comparison tool for business-to-business arbitration claims and an innovative Clause Generator to help lawyers draft arbitration agreements.